Spectral Analysis of $\chi$ Class Data of GRS 1915+105 Using TCAF Solution: Data selection and the method of analysis

-In case of $\chi_{1,3}$ class, where radio emission was observed, as expected, the TCAF solution was not sufficient because of the presence of outflows which could be emitting non-thermal X-rays.
-Thus, we used a cutoff power-law model in addition to TCAF solution to fit the spectra.
-The cutoff power-law profile is given by $A(E) = KE^{-\alpha}\exp(-E/\beta)$, where $\alpha$ is the power-law photon index, $\beta$ is the exponential roll-off in keV and $K$ is the normalization in the unit of photons/keV/$cm^{2}$/s.
+Although $\chi_{2,4}$ are radio quiet, $\chi_{1,3}$ classes are radio loud i.e., there are significant radiation from jets or outflows.
+In later two classes, the TCAF model was not sufficient to fit spectra due to the presence of outflows which could be emitting non-thermal X-rays (see C99, Jana et al. 2017).
+Thus, to obtained best fit in these two classes, we used an additional cutoffpl model.
+The cutoffpl profile is given by the equation $A(E) = KE^{-\alpha}\exp(-E/\beta)$, where $\alpha$ is the power-law photon index, $\beta$ is the exponential roll-off in keV and $K$ is the normalization in the unit of photons/keV/$cm^{2}$/s.
 The strength of $\alpha$ and $\beta$ parameters will indicate relative dominance of the outflow in $\chi_1$ and $\chi_3$ class and could throw some light regarding the accretion flow dynamics around the black hole.
 In order to separate out the contributions from the TCAF system and the outflow system, we allowed the Normalization parameter $N$ to vary.
-Since $N$ is a function of mass, distance and inclination angle of the source ($N=\frac{{r_g}^2}{4\pi D^2}\sin(i)$, where $D$ is the source distance in the unit of 10kpc, and `i' is the inclination angle of the disk), $N$ should be a constant and its exact number is not important for fitting the data.
-Moreover, variation of the peak flux would be dependent on the variation of the accretion rates, and therefore, any error in determining the accretion rates would be reflected in the error of normalization.
+Variation of the peak flux would be dependent on the variation of the accretion rates, and therefore, any error in determining the accretion rates would be reflected in the error of normalization.
 Even observational data quality may cause its fluctuation.
 Keeping these in mind, we first determined the energy range up to which the spectra could be fitted using TCAF solution alone.
-This allows us to determine the average normalization which was kept frozen to obtain spectral fits in the 2.5-25.0 keV energy range.
-Our procedure enabled us to separate the outflow contribution in the spectra (Jana et al., 2016).
-Considering the earlier success of this procedure of freezing the normalization at the average value to obtain the fits and predicting the mass in case of transient sources (Molla et al., 2016; Bhattacharjee et al., 2017), we decided to apply the same technique in the present case also.
+This allows us to determine the average normalization which was kept frozen to obtain spectral fits in the $2.5-25$~keV energy range.
+Our procedure enabled us to separate the outflow contribution in the spectra using the method of Jana et al. (2017).